Monday, December 15, 2008

 We were a boisterous bunch last Saturday.
 A few dates, a girls' night out, some of the regulars.
 Chad Measner of South Padre Sea Foods (and the B&P chef, btw) demonstrated how to peel and boil shrimp for cocktail, sauteing for scampi and searing sushi-grade tuna.
 He even whipped up a couple of sushi rolls using the raw tuna--a treat for some, a (scary) adventure in eating for others.

-istance from Erich, it occurred to me how loose one should be when cooking.
+Watching Chad, with some assistance from Erich, it occurred to me how loose one should be when cooking.
 A dash of salt, a squirt of dressing, a splash of oil...there was very little measuring, but lots of tasting and adjusting that went on as we watched.
 I guess it pays to have quality ingredients within an arm's reach so you can just add a bit of this and that (and have the confidence to mix whatever flavors are on hand).

-the Crane's Lake Chardonnay and Brut were respectable matches.
+Anyway, it was quite tasty and the Crane's Lake Chardonnay and Brut were respectable matches.
 Cheap, but not headache-inducing.
 We were all pleasantly surprised by the Brut--bring on the bubbly!